Donate Now I Need Services

 • “Clothing Insecurity Partner” award applicants MUST be a current Cradles to Crayons Service Partner organization, active and in good standing.

-• “Clothing Insecurity Crusader” award applicants CANNOT operate solely in a current C2C Partner Service area (Chicagoland, Greater Philadelphia, Massachusetts, New York City, and the SF Bay Area), and MAY NOT be an active Service Partner.
+• “Clothing Insecurity Crusader” award applicants CANNOT operate solely in a current C2C Partner Service area (Chicagoland, Greater Philadelphia, Massachusetts, New York City, and the SF Bay Area), and MAY NOT be an active Service Partner

 Grants may be applied to programming focused on the distribution of clothing and related basic essentials, clothing-based public education campaigns and general advocacy work, coalition-building activities, or general operating funds.
 However, lobbying activities are not permitted for award use.